El Hierro (ESP) – Mindelo (CPV)

 Albert continues: “During the sea turtle nesting season, we patrol the beaches and move endangered nests to one of our hatcheries.
 When the eggs hatch there, we bring the baby turtles to the sea.
 We also patrol against poaching, which is illegal.
 If necessary, we notify the police.”
 Shannon adds “We organize clean-ups and have several outreach programmes with schools, tour operators and resorts.”
 We are quite impressed by all this and are eager to learn more.
 “Unfortunately you guys are too early for the hatching season, but we’re happy to show you one of our hatcheries.”
 It’s like Albert can read our minds.

 It doesn’t take long before we arrive at one of the hatcheries.
 We can’t believe our eyes: sunbathing tourists are surrounding an area fenced-off for the sea turtles nests.
 Absurd as it might look, we quickly realize that without Project Biodiversity this way of co-existence would not be possible.
 “We have space for 900 nests here, with an average egg count of 80.
 So we save around 70,000 baby sea turtles in this hatchery alone,” Albert continues.
 “And we have three hatcheries in total.”
-Such tangible results to help restore the marine ecosystem calls for a separate solutions item, where we will discuss in more details the threats and solutions applied.
+Such tangible results to help restore the marine ecosystem calls for a separate solutions item.
+See our video and read in more detail about the threats and solutions here.

 A few days later we’re back in Santa Maria to witness and join an underwater clean-up.
 “We mostly organize beach clean-ups, but every now and then we also involve the diving community,” Shannon explains.
 “A lot of the plastic pollution sinks to the sea bottom and forms a direct threat to the sea turtles and other marine life.”
 We count some 20 divers, who collect a truckload of waste over the next hours.
 A beach restaurant supports the clean up by sponsoring an Italian lunch for the divers, which we are invited to join.